palletorsson/textcopy/README.md

+# Blender to Godot Integration Guide

+This guide explains how to seamlessly integrate Blender models into your Godot 4.0 projects.
+It ensures compatibility with Blender version 3.0 and above.

+## Getting Started

+Ensure you have Godot 4.0 and Blender 3.0 (or newer versions) installed on your system.

+### Configuring Godot

+1. **Enable Advanced Settings:**
+   - Open Godot and navigate to `Project > Project Settings`.
+   - Make sure "Advanced Settings" is enabled to access the Blender integration options.

+2. **Enable Blender File Import:**
+   - In the Project Settings, go to `File System > Import > Blender`.
+   - Enable the setting to import Blender files by checking the box.

+3. **Set Blender Executable Path:**
+   - Go to `Editor > Editor Settings` and search for Blender in the file system import settings.
+   - Ensure the path to the Blender executable is correctly set.
+This might be auto-detected, but you can manually set it if necessary.

+### Working with Blender

+1. **Create and Save Blender Model:**
+   - Open Blender and create your model.
+   - Save the `.blend` file directly into your Godot project's directory.
+Godot will automatically import the file.

+2. **Edit and Update Models:**
+   - Any changes made in Blender, such as modifying the model or applying different modifiers, will reflect in Godot once the Blender file is saved.

+3. **Exclude Objects from Import:**
+   - To prevent specific objects (like cameras or lights) from being imported into Godot, append `-noimp` to their names in Blender.

+4. **Importing Collisions and Materials:**
+   - Objects named with the `-col` suffix in Blender will be imported as collision objects in Godot.
+   - Materials created in Blender, including those with textures, will also be imported, retaining their properties.

+### Handling Textures

+To ensure textures are correctly imported:

+1. **Pack and Unpack Resources in Blender:**
+   - In Blender, go to `File > External Data > Pack Resources` to pack the resources.
+   - Unpack the resources into the desired directory within your Godot project using the `Unpack Item` feature in Blender.
+This step is crucial for the correct importation of textures into Godot.

+2. **Re-import in Godot:**
+   - After unpacking the resources in Blender, return to your Godot project.
+Godot will import the packed textures and update the materials accordingly.

+## Conclusion

+This workflow facilitates the use of Blender models in Godot projects, allowing for dynamic updates and easy material management.
+Follow these steps to enhance your game development process with powerful 3D models and animations from Blender.

+Thank you for following this guide, and happy creating!

 # Getting Started with XR Development in Godot

 This guide walks you through the process of setting up a basic XR project in Godot, starting from downloading the Godot Engine, setting up your project, and preparing it for XR development.